simodalla/pysophoscentralapi/README.md

 ### 🚀 What's Working Now

-The library is fully functional for programmatic use:
+The software is fully functional for both library and CLI usage:

 ```python
 # Async API - Fully Implemented